heroseh/vui/README.md

 	- The library itself has been written in a cross platform way.
 We just need to test and correct.
 - Stable Internal API to create custom controls
 	- This is possible right now but the API will break a little.
-- Style Animations
 - Good Examples & Documentation
-- A Complete Set of Controls (Drop Down Box, Multi Line Text Box, Panels, Tables, Graphs etc)
+- A Complete Set of Controls (Drop Down Box, Panels, Tables, Graphs etc)

 # Usage